NuclearRedeye/typescript-library/README.md

-# Typescript Library Experiment
+# Typescript Library

-An experiment looking into how to make a Typescript Library.
+A Typescript Library template that can be used as a seed for new projects.